input-output-hk/plutus-pioneer-program/docs/week8.rst

   token = AssetClass (currency, name)

 For the trace, first we activate Wallet 1 using the non-primed *startEndpoint* function which mints the NFT is minted automatically.
-Then, we call the start endpoint, giving it the symbol and name of the token we want to sell, and then wait for five slots.
+Then, we call the start endpoint, giving it the symbol and name of the token we want to sell, and then wait for five slots, although two would be enough in this case.

 .. code:: haskell